How Selma detects if investments are cheap or expensive aka measuring the over- or undervaluations

 When you are shopping for your weekly 🍰 you would include more strawberries when they cost CHF 3.00 and less when they cost CHF 7.00.
-Eventually if they cost CHF 10.00 you wouldn’t include any strawberries.
+Eventually if they cost CHF 10.00 you probably wouldn’t include any strawberries.

 In a similar way Selma approaches the stock market 📈